UniTN-Mechatronics/aci-comm/README.md

 The aci-comm design is show in the following picture.
 As you can see, there are two different interfaces in order to control the drone.

-The UAV is an high livel interface that manage under the hood the Engine interface.
+The UAV is an high level interface that manage under the hood the Engine interface.
 Engine manage directly the original API C provided by Asctec.

 One of the main differences between the two interfaces is that in the Engine interface the read and written values are raw, as the original API C.

-The UAV interface convert the property values directly with their physical meaning.
+The UAV interface instead properly converts raw values into with their physical units.

 Both the interfaces throws errors when you insert wrong data or when you try to do illegal operations,